Georgina Farah, B.Sc.

 Senior Chemical/Metallurgical Engineer, Partner

-Patrick Littlejohn is an experienced engineering professional with a demonstrated history of developing and implementing innovative solutions in the mining sector.
-He has 7 years senior experience in a wide variety of issues related to mine water, including treatment development and design, water quality predictions, water management planning, regulatory engagement, and First Nations independent technical review.
+Patrick is an experienced engineering professional with a demonstrated history of developing and implementing innovative solutions in the mining sector.
+He has senior experience with mine water issues in Canada, USA, Peru and Australia, including treatment development and design, water quality predictions, process water re-use, water management planning, regulatory engagement, and First Nations independent technical review.
 He brings a holistic approach to projects, recognizing that success is only possible when social, economic and environmental factors are integrated with technical understanding.

 Rina has over 20 years of experience in mining related to mitigation designs for water management and mine closure.
 Her experience includes proponent work and expert review for various phases of mining including EA, permitting, expansions, ongoing life-of-mine and closure.
 She has successfully completed Best Achievable Technology (BAT) studies for tailings facilities and water discharge approvals, water balance and load models, geochemical models and hydrogeology assessments.
 Since 1995, Dr. Freed has worked at mines across Canada and in the US with federal, provincial, state and Indigenous governments.

 Farzad Mohamm, Ph.D., P.Eng.